 2. Click on Go > Go To Folder…

-3. Enter the following path in Go to the folder dialogue box,
+3. Enter the following path in the Go to the folder dialogue box,

 ~/Library/Preferences

-4. Search Music in the Search Box within the Preferences folder.
+4. Search for Music in the Search Box within the Preferences folder.

-6. Enter the following path in Go to the folder dialogue box,
+6. Enter the following path in the Go to the folder dialogue box,

 ~/Library/Caches

-7. Search Music in the Search Box within the “Caches” folder.
+7. Search for Music in the Search Box within the “Caches” folder.

 8. From there, find the Music Plist files and drag them to Trash.